hotrodorm/hotrod/hotrod-project/docs/docs-4/crud/README.md

 table is available in the result set of the view.
 This is not written in stone, however, so it's crucial to consult the specific database documentation to decide on this.

-These methods are present or absent according to the specific details of each table or view.
+These methods are present or absent according to the specifics of each table.
 For example, if a table does not have a primary key, then the method `select(pkColumns...)` will not be available for that table.
 Foreign keys and indexes also affect the list of available methods in the Entity DAOs.